Live Life on Your Own Terms

 Bruce Edward Litton

 Bruce is a writer, angler, photographer, and inveterate reader from Bedminster, New Jersey.
-His first book, The Microlight Quest: Trout, Adventure, Renewal, is almost finished.
+He’s working on his first book, The Microlight Quest: Trout, Adventure, Renewal.

 Next